 Assessments would be collected by the City and expenditure of funds would be determined by the Downtown Oregon City Association Board subject to a Personal Services Agreement signed by the City Commission and the Downtown Oregon City Association Board.
-This is the second public hearing required by ORS 223.117 and notice of the proposed assessments was sent to individual property owners on January 19, 2018, which is more than 30 days prior.
-Ordinance No. 18-1001 and a map of the District boundaries are attached for consideration by the City Commission.
-As of the date of this Staff Report, not one remonstrative has been received.
+As a result of the extension of the first public hearing, the second public hearing is now scheduled for February 21, 2018 and notice of the proposed assessment rate will be sent to individual property owners at least 30 days prior.
+A map of the District boundaries along with support letters from property owners and a brochure highlighting the specific benefits of the EID program are attached for consideration by the City Commission.